manaflair/mylittledom/README.md

 ### Major changes

 For the same reasons than those highlighted above, some features work a bit differently than what you could expect from a regular browser environment.
-Some key differences:
+Some key differences are:

 #### Layouting